 5. Autonomous Transportation Technologies

-Drones and self-driving delivery trucks will start to be commonplace, making a tremendous impact on improved traffic safety, keep roads safer and on-time delivery, reduced car accidents as a key benefit.
+Drones and self-driving delivery trucks will become commonplace, making a tremendous impact on improved traffic safety, keeping roads safer and on-time delivery, reduced car accidents as a key benefit.

 According to the US Department of Transportation, 94% of traffic accidents involve driver error.
-No more human error input and significant cost reduction and asset optimization with driverless delivery.
+There is no more human error input and significant cost reduction and asset optimization with driverless delivery.

 - Autonomous forklifts and robot arms are already in the modern warehouse and can load, unload and transport goods within the warehouse and have flexible conveyor belts.

-- Sensors, vision and geo guidance technology are currently helping the logistics work process.
+- Sensors, vision, and geo guidance technology are helping the logistics work process.
 Forklifts can unload cargo and place packages on shelves using a network of devices to transport items.

-Mercedes-Benz will be releasing their prototype of the semi-autonomous truck scheduled for 2025.
-Heavy-duty freight vehicles are assisting truck manufacturers including driverless long haul freight help to avoid accidents by using the safest movements.
+Mercedes-Benz will be releasing its prototype of the semi-autonomous truck scheduled for 2025.
+Heavy-duty freight vehicles assist truck manufacturers, including driverless long-haul freight, to help avoid accidents by using the safest movements.
 Amazon is already using self-driving trucks developed by Embark to move cargo faster.

 New Transportation Technology

-Game-changing integrated enterprise platform management tools are now easier to use and are streamlined helping to manage data warehousing, operational performance, delivery availability, ad hoc queries, interactive dashboards and include a full range of pre-built in analytics.
+Game-changing integrated enterprise platform management tools are now easier to use.
+They are streamlined, helping to manage data warehousing, operational performance, delivery availability, ad hoc queries, interactive dashboards, and a full range of pre-built analytics.

-Everything relating to logistics and data management is now simpler, uncomplicated and logistics problems can be aligned to the appropriate technology and deployed in an integrated environment with big data applications for logistics management and transportation companies.
+Everything relating to logistics and data management is now more straightforward and uncomplicated.
+Logistics problems can be aligned to the appropriate technology and deployed in an integrated environment with big data applications for logistics management and transportation companies.